Rock Island County is named for an island in the Mississippi River called “Rock Island”.

 Contractor: River City Construction of East Peoria

 Description: The building faces south and is a five story concrete and glass structure.
-The building is located on the west side of the courthouse.
+The building is located on the west side of the courthouse on landscaped grounds in the center of the city..
 The south front has a semi-circular two story section with vertical glass panels and the main entrance, and a concave section on the third and fourth stories, also with vertical glass panels.
 Brown-gray colored towers rise on the northeast corner and southwest corner.
 The roof line is flat

 See: The architect Phillips, Swager Associates Inc. and the contractor River City Construction also designed and constructed the Justice Center in Tazewell County.
 The architect Phillips, Swager Associates Inc. designed the courthouse in La Salle County.